mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 and provide a freshly minted NFT to the recipient, so that the NFT can be put up for auction.

+This action only makes sense when auction is running on devnet.

 Request parameters:

 - NFT recipient